komis1/cocotrace/README.md

 ## Using COCOTR@CE
 First, edit the `/json/contactperson.json` file to provide the contact details of the departmental authorities responsible for handling the reporting of COVID cases.
 Then upload the files to a web server, and remember to include the room structure JSON you generated earlier in the `/json` subfolder. **To be able to use the camera to read QR codes, your web server must have an HTTPS certificate!** From there on, the application is pretty much self-explanatory to use.

 Note that the application displays only the last 7 days of logged data so that the users do not get overloaded with information.
-The entire log is still kept in the device's storage though, until the user clears website data.
+The seating log records are kept for 30 days in the device's storage, or until the user clears website data.
 This behaviour can be edited in the code.

+COCOTR@CE is a progressive web app, meaning that users can install it as a stand-alone application on their phone, and it works completely offline without need for being connected to the Internet (except for accessing it the first time).

 ### Sending seat logs to a departmental authority
 The user simply selects a date from their log, and clicks on the Send to COVID Coordinator button.
 The application will generate an email containg the logs of the 7 days preceding that date, and the user can send it to the coordinators.
 The number of days for which to send logs can be edited in code.